 Do not exfoliate your body and your face with the same products.
 The skin on our body is not as sensitive or as oily as the skin on our faces so it needs to be treated differently.
 The body scrub you love so much should be used below your chest and never above.

 If you do use a facial scrub avoid rubbing hard on your face.
-Even people with oily skin can damage their skin if they are too aggressive with their exfoliation.
-Some people find that using a washcloth to exfoliate is both low cost and effective, just be sure you do not scrub too hard with the washcloth, and it needs to properly dry in-between uses so that bacteria do not grow in it.
+Even people with oily skin might damage their skin if they are too aggressive with their exfoliation.
+Some people find that using a washcloth to exfoliate is both low cost and effective, just be sure you do not scrub too hard with the washcloth, and it needs to properly dry in-between uses to try to avoid bacteria growing in it.

 Cleveland Clinic.
 5 Ways to exfoliate your skin without irritation.
 Updated February 12, 2020.

 Algiert-Zielińska B, Mucha P, Rotsztejn H. Lactic and lactobionic acids as typically moisturizing compounds.
 Int J Dermatol.
 2019;58(3):374-379. doi:10.1111/ijd.14202